Kyle Isbel Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 10.3 K/9, the third-best in MLB.
+- The pitching staff for the Rangers has a collective 9.7 K/9, the fifth-best in the league.

-- The Rangers have the fifth-ranked team ERA among all MLB pitching staffs (3.40).
+- The Rangers have the 10th-ranked team ERA across all league pitching staffs (3.86).

-- The Rangers allow the sixth-fewest home runs in baseball (nine total, 0.8 per game).
+- The Rangers allow the fourth-fewest home runs in baseball (12 total, 0.8 per game).

-- The Rangers will look to Eovaldi (1-1) in his third start of the season.
+- deGrom (1-0 with a 4.32 ERA and 27 strikeouts in 16 2/3 innings pitched) makes the start for the Rangers, his fourth of the season.

-- In his last time out on Friday, the righty tossed 5 2/3 innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.
+- The right-hander's most recent appearance came on Wednesday against the Kansas City Royals, when he threw seven innings, surrendering two earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.